 Then ask yourself: Where do you want your money to go?
 College payments?
 Charities you champion?
 Well-padded retirement accounts?

-Figure out your “why”
+To live intentionally, figure out your “why”

 Having clearly defined goals gives you a north star, a guiding principle for your everyday spending.
 Will buying a pair of boots align with your goal of financial independence?
 If the answer is no, then step away from the boots.
 If you’re not sure, give yourself 48 hours to think it over.